Free shipping $100 or more on Hair Extensions, Women's Apparel, Jewelry & Fragrances

 Cologne or Eau de Cologne

-Eau de Cologne, created in Cologne, Germany as a weak concentration and is a generic term that defines a class of scented formulations by its typical concentration of about 2-5%.
+Eau de Cologne, created in Cologne, Germany in 1709 as a weak concentration and is a generic term that defines a class of scented formulations by its typical concentration of about 2-5%.

 Cologne products are available for either men or women, and are sometimes mistaken for aftershave, which is actually a formula containing moisturizer, an antiseptic agent, and perfume.
 In addition, aftershave can be a gel, lotion, or liquid.